carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 <img src="../fig/rmd-02-plot heights confidence intervals-1.png" title="plot of chunk plot heights confidence intervals" alt="plot of chunk plot heights confidence intervals" width="612" style="display: block; margin: auto;" />

+In this instance, two out of 100 95% confidence intervals did not capture the population mean.
+If you run the above code multiple times, you will discover that there is variation in the number of confidence intervals that capture the population mean.
+On average, 5 out of 100 95% confidence intervals will not capture the population mean.

 > ## Exercise
 > A) Given the distribution of systolic blood pressure, with a mean of 112 mmHg
 > and a standard deviation of 10 mmHg, simulate 100 data sets of 2000 observations